drk1wi/Modlishka/README.md

         	Name of the HTTP parameter used to track the client (default "id")

-License
+Commercial Usage
 -------
+Modlishka is licensed under [this License](https://raw.githubusercontent.com/drk1wi/Modlishka/master/LICENSE).
+For commercial, legitimate applications, please contact the author for the appropriate licensing arrangements.

+Credits
+-------
 Author: Modlishka was designed and implemented by Piotr Duszyński ([@drk1wi](https://twitter.com/drk1wi)).
 All rights reserved.

-Credits
--------
 Big kudos go to all [contributors](https://github.com/drk1wi/Modlishka/graphs/contributors) who participated in this project.

 Disclaimer